gu-benites/auth-supabase-pkce-v1/src/integrating-state-and-data-fetching.md

 Zustand is a small, fast, and scalable state-management solution.
 We can use it to create a global store for the authenticated user's information and status, accessible via a custom `useAuth` hook.

-**Goal:** Create a `useAuth` hook that provides access to the current user object, their profile, and authentication status (e.g., loading, authenticated, unauthenticated) throughout the application.
+**Goal:** Create a `useAuth` hook that provides access to the current user object, their profile (if any), and authentication status (e.g., loading, authenticated, unauthenticated) throughout the application.

 ### 1. Installation

-If not already installed (though often added alongside UI libraries or for general state needs):
+Zustand should be installed if not already present:
 ```bash
 npm install zustand
 # or